arnarg/codedbearder.com/content/posts/mainline-linux-on-tx3-mini.md

 Remember when I talked about those bootloader stages?
 Well those are not bundled with U-Boot.
 [ARM Trusted Firmware][5] has reference implementations for some platforms, but not our board.

-Looking at the [README][6] for P212 you can see it has step by step guide for creating a complete bootloader image including all the stages, great!
+Looking at the [README][6] for P212 you can see it has a step by step guide for creating a complete bootloader image including all the stages, great!
 The repo linked to in that guide doesn't include any P281 config though, again!
 I did however find [this][7] one that did!

 The toolchain suggested is from 2013 and I couldn't get it to work on Arch Linux and the one I used to build U-Boot earlier is too recent for this code.
 I ended up building it in a CentOS 7 VM as that has an ancient kernel.